 Pilots should become aware of these hazardous attitudes and recognize ways to prevent these mindsets from occurring during flight.

 The first step for a pilot is to recognize and identify their hazardous attitudes.
 A pilot should take some time after each flight to reflect not only on the practiced skills but also their attitude.
 Compare your thoughts and actions to each of the five hazardous attitudes: Anti-Authority, Impulsive, Invulnerability, Macho, and Resignation.
 Once identifying the appropriate attitude, then memorize the antidote.
 As the attitude surfaces during a flight, the pilot states the antidote to counteract the attitude.
 A hazardous attitude can jeopardize the safety of a flight with the antidote making for a better, safer pilot.

 Pilots with an anti-authority attitude do not like being told what or how to do things.
 They tend to believe that the rules don’t apply to them.
 The pilot might not use checklists or perhaps disregard the advice of their instructor.
 This pilot might say or think, Why should I listen to you?
 The solution for this attitude would be for the pilot to tell themselves, Follow the rules, they are usually right!

 Impulsive pilots act before thinking making decisions with little concern for the outcome.
 A few examples of impulsivity might be skipping a preflight or taking off on a cross country without checking the weather.
 An impulsive pilot may not consider all of the options before acting and could make a situation worse by not making the best decisions to meet the need.
 This pilot would often express, Do it quickly!
 The antidote for this pilot would be, Not so fast, think first!

 Invulnerability traits feel beyond harm.
 This could result in action without caution increasing the risk of an accident or error.
-This type of pilot might overlook issues, such as deteriorating weather or only slightly off course telling themselves that It is not that bad.
+This type of pilot might overlook issues, such as deteriorating weather or only slightly off course flying, telling themselves, It’s not that bad.
 To neutralize this hazardous attitude, the pilot should memorize, It could happen to me!